jackjocross/hm-playlister/README.md

-hm-weekly
+hm-playlister
 ===============

-Last week's most blogged about tracks according to The Hype Machine (http://hypem.com/), exported to Spotify.
+Most blogged about tracks according to The Hype Machine (http://hypem.com/), exported to Spotify.